sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/generate-certificates.md

 The sensu-agent and sensu-backend use the CA root certificate to validate server certificates at connection time.

-Be certain to to copy the CA root certificate (`ca.pem`) file to each agent and backend.
+Make sure to copy the CA root certificate (`ca.pem`) file to each agent and backend.

 ### Generate backend cluster certificates